nocomplexity/securitybydesign/policies/securitypolicies.md

 ```{tip} Tip
 Use and Reuse already good security policies.
 ```

+## Security policies vs Security principles

+The difference comes down to **level of abstraction and purpose**: principles guide thinking, while policies enforce action.

+**Security principles** are high-level, foundational ideas that shape how security should be approached.
+They are broad, enduring, and not tied to specific technologies or rules.
+For example, principles like *least privilege*, *defence in depth*, or *fail securely* describe **what good security looks like** and provide direction during design and decision-making.

+**Security policies**, on the other hand, are formal, organisation-specific rules that translate those principles into concrete requirements.
+They define **what must be done** in practice.
+For instance, a policy might require multi-factor authentication for all remote access, mandate encryption standards, or specify how data must be handled and classified.

+In short: principles are **guiding philosophies**, while policies are **enforceable rules**.
+A strong Security by Design approach connects the two—principles inform the creation of policies, and policies ensure principles are consistently applied in real-world operations.

+## More information

 :::{admonition} Learn more and see examples of good Security Policies